How to Pay Off Medical Debt

-People are often shocked over how much they owe when they first open their bills that they forget to look at them in detail.
+People are often so shocked over how much they owe when they first open their bills that they forget to look at the bills in detail.
 Since medical bills are frequently inflated, looking over them carefully could save you money.

 Maybe you were billed for a four-day stay in the hospital when you only stayed two, or charged twice for the same medication.

 If you see that you were billed for something you should not have been, contact the medical provider to have the charge removed.

 If you have health insurance, it is also a good idea to make sure your insurance company paid for everything they should have.
 If an insurance company denies a claim, the medical provider will just bill you, even if the treatment is covered under your plan.